Ten tips for better media interviews

 so it’s adaptable scalable innovate and flexible is it?
 Yeah you lost me at ‘it’s’

-1) The Press as a whole are more concerned with business arguments than technology methodologies so the WHY needs to be answered way before the HOW and this is where many tech companies need to lift up their heads.
-The WHO is pretty interesting too, so whatever you do, don’t tone down your colourful characters.
+1) The Press are more concerned with business arguments than technology methodologies.
+So, the WHY needs to be answered way before the HOW.
+This is where many tech companies need to lift their heads.
+The WHO is pretty interesting, too.
+Whatever you do, don’t tone down your colourful characters.

-2) The old truism,’ no-one is that interested in you’ is – erm – true.
-They are interested in issues though, so if you can help solve them, then that’s the angle to go in on.
+2) The old truism,’ no one is that interested in you,’ is – erm – true.
+They are interested in issues, though.
+If you can help solve them, then that’s the angle to go in on.

-3) Journalists are very busy people, so PLEASE get to the point.
-Work out how your issue-based messages can be delivered top down, so if you’ve struck a chord you can drill down with more insight or leave it as a one liner if it gets no traction.
+3) Journalists are busy, so PLEASE get to the point.
+Work out how your issue-based messages can be delivered top-down.
+If you’ve struck a chord, you can drill down with more insight or leave it as a one-liner if it gets no traction.

-5) The journalist is looking to create a compelling story from a mixture of background information, intelligent argument and quotes, so if you want to be quoted you need to have a view and be incisive; otherwise you find most of your effort gets swallowed up in unattributed body copy or as background information.
-Answers can be your own thoughts based on experience or theory, statistically or anecdotally-based or ideally a mixture of the lot.
+5) The journalist is looking to create a compelling story from a mixture of background information, intelligent argument and quotes.
+If you want to be quoted, you need to have a view and be incisive.
+Otherwise, you find most of your effort gets swallowed up in unattributed body copy or as background information.
+Answers can be your own thoughts based on experience or theory, statistically or anecdotally based or ideally a mixture of the lot.

 6) Spokespeople should be reading a weekly digest of relevant hot stories, remember head up!

-7) It should go without saying but follow the publication and the journalists you are hoping to meet, so you can assess what messaging will resonate best for that particular journalist.
+7) It should go without saying, but follow the publication and the journalists you hope to meet so you can assess what messaging will resonate best for that particular journalist.

 8) Be courteous, Allow time for the journalist to finish their note taking and prepare their next question, do not dictate or just talk into the silence.
 Offer sustenance, and DO NOT look at your phones.